Author: Sabrina Martin, Baytown Engage

 1. Baytown Nature Center

 The Baytown Nature Center is a one of a kind 450 acre peninsula offering miles of paths that are great for walking, running, or biking.
 The view of the waterfront isn’t this area’s biggest draw, but rather the variety of wildlife you are sure to find as you follow the paths winding through the woods and wetlands.
 The BNC is on the Great Texas Coastal Birding Trail and one of the best places to find the most variety in bird species in Baytown.
-TWO bald eagles were recently spotted—you certainly can’t find that walking the treadmill in a gym.
+Brown Boobies--a rare species of bird to find in this area--were recently spotted and you certainly can’t find that walking the treadmill in a gym.